-Bay leaves add their essence and aroma to our soups and stews but did you ever wonder how to grow a bay leaf tree?
+Bay leaves add their essence and aroma to our soups and stews, but did you ever wonder how to grow a bay leaf tree?
 The seasoning is so commonplace it is easy to forget that the leaves are from a growing tree.
-The sweet bay leaf tree is a 40 to 50 foot tall tree native to the Mediterranean region.
+The sweet bay leaf tree (Laurus nobilis) is a 40- to 50-foot (12 to 15 m.) tall tree native to the Mediterranean region.
 It was once made into a wreath to crown the winners of ancient Greek games.
 The tree is considered to be one of the oldest cultivated tree species.

 About Sweet Bay Leaf Trees

-Sweet bay leaf tree is frost tender and is only hardy to United States Department of Agriculture zone 7.
+Sweet bay leaf tree is frost tender and is only hardy to USDA plant hardiness zone 7.
 It prefers a full sun exposure and blooms in spring to summer.
 The leaves are leathery and stiff with a strong mid-rib.
 Crushing the leaf releases aromatic oil that is the source of the flavoring for foods.
 Bay tree care is very simple and straightforward but protection must be given to these trees in cold climates.

 How to Grow a Bay Leaf Tree

 Sweet bay trees should be planted in well drained soil with an incorporation of generous amounts of compost.
-The trees can be kept in a smaller habit if grown in a container and it also allows the gardener to bring the tree indoors or to a sheltered location when cold temperatures threaten.
-Immerse the trees at the same level in soil that they were grown in their nursery pot.
+The trees can be kept at a smaller growth habit if grown in a container, which also allows the gardener to bring the tree indoors or to a sheltered location when cold temperatures threaten.
+Plant the trees at the same level in soil that they were grown in their nursery pot.
 Planting bay trees is best done in early spring when they are semi-dormant.

-Protect sweet bay trees from heavy winds which are damaging to the weak wood.
+Protect sweet bay trees from heavy winds, which are damaging to the weak wood.
 Bay trees do not need feeding or supplemental watering in winter.
-Bay trees can be trained to a topiary or other form with careful management when the plant is young.
-Place a potted plant in an area where temperatures range from 45 to 64 degrees Fahrenheit and where sunlight is from a southern or eastern direction.
+Bay trees can be trained into a topiary or another form with careful management when the plant is young.
+Place a potted plant in an area where temperatures range from 45 to 64 F. (7 to 17 C.) and where sunlight is from a southern or eastern direction.

 Harvest and Use of Sweet Bay Leaf Tree